Rupesh-Singh-Karki/astro-server/dev_docs/FRONTEND_API_GUIDE.md

     localStorage.setItem('access_token', data.access_token);
     localStorage.setItem('user', JSON.stringify(data.user));

-    // Check if user needs to complete profile const hasProfile = await checkUserProfile(data.access_token);
+    // Check if user has completed profile (NEW: use has_profile flag) if (!data.has_profile) {

-    if (!hasProfile) {
-      // New user - redirect to profile setup navigateToProfileSetup();
+      // First-time user - redirect to profile setup navigateToProfileSetup();
     } else {
-      // Existing user - redirect to chat navigateToChat();
+      // Returning user - redirect to chat navigateToChat();
     }
   } else {